kristerhedfors/touchfs/README.md

 # LLMFS - LLM-powered Memory Filesystem

-LLMFS is a FUSE-based memory filesystem backed by JSON that can generate filesystem structures using OpenAI's GPT models.
+LLMFS is a memory filesystem that can generate filesystem structures using OpenAI's GPT models.
 It allows you to mount a virtual filesystem and optionally generate its structure based on natural language prompts.

 ## Features

 - In-memory filesystem with JSON serialization
 - OpenAI-powered filesystem structure generation
-- FUSE implementation with full filesystem operations support
-- Pydantic models for data validation
+- Content generation for files on first read
 - Extended attribute (xattr) support
 - Symlink support
+- Debug logging capabilities

 ## Installation